101 Unhealthiest Habits on the Planet

 You know that a high blood cholesterol level can contribute to heart disease, but what's a prime driver of blood cholesterol?
 Consuming too much saturated fat—the "bad" fat found in red meat, cheese, baked goods and fried foods—boosts the amount of cholesterol in your blood, which puts you at increased risk of heart attack and stroke.

-The Remedy Rx: Eat no more than three moderate servings of red meat each week.
+The Rx: Eat no more than three moderate servings of red meat each week.
 The American Heart Association recommends that you get no more than 13 grams of saturated fat per day.

 When it comes to sleep, as with everything else, moderation is crucial.
 Studies show that getting more than nine hours per night may increase your risk of heart disease and dementia.

-The Remedy Rx: The latest recommendation from sleep experts, including the National Sleep Foundation, is that adults should get seven to nine hours of sleep a night.
+The Rx: The latest recommendation from sleep experts, including the National Sleep Foundation, is that adults should get seven to nine hours of sleep a night.

 You're Socially Isolated